osidekyle/Google-Map-Weather/README.md

 # Google-Map-Weather
 An app that contains a google map which can be clicked on.
 Weather data for where you clicked will be retrieved.
 Uses Bootstrap4, SASS, jQuery, MustacheJS.
+Uses Google Maps API and OpenWeatherMap.